top of page

 CHATBOT & TELEMEDICINE SOLUTION

-Digital emergency service with a chatbot that performed a medical triage, a videocall tool and an administration module.
+Digital emergency care with a chatbot that performed a medical triage, a videocall tool and an administration module.

 ROLE